Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 .. note::

-        In addition to these fields, any contract in Scilla has an implicitly declared mutable field ``_balance`` (initialised upon the contract’s creation), which keeps the amount of funds held by the contract.
-This field can be freely read within the implementation, but can only modified by explicitly transferring funds to other accounts.
+   In addition to the explicitly declared mutable fields, any contract in Scilla has an implicitly declared mutable field ``_balance`` of type ``Uint128``, which is initialised to 0 when the contract is deployed.
+The ``_balance`` field keeps the amount of funds held by the contract.
+This field can be freely read within the implementation, but can only modified by explicitly transferring funds to other accounts (using ``send``), or by accepting money from incoming messages (using ``accept``).

-Defining interfaces `aka` transitions
+Defining Interfaces `aka` Transitions
 ***************************************

 Interfaces like ``setHello`` are referred to as `transitions` in Scilla.